-Baltimore Area: (410-946-5400) Washington Area: (301-970-5400) Other Areas: (1-800-492-7122) TTY: (410-946-5401) (301-970-5401) TTY users may also contact the Maryland Relay Service to contact the General Assembly
+Baltimore Area: (410-946-5400 Washington Area: (301-970-5400) Other Area: (1-800-492-7122) TTY: (410-946-5401) (301-970-5401) TTY users may also contact the Maryland Relay Services to contact the General Assembly

-E-mail: libr@mlis.state.md.us Home Page: http://mlis.state.md.us
+E-mail: libr@mlis.state.md.us Home page: http://mlis.state.md.us

-The Department of Legislative Services does not discriminate on the basis of race, color, national origin, sex, religion, or disability in the admission or access to its programs or activities.
-The Department's Information Officer has been designated to coordinate compliance with the nondiscrimination requirements contained in Section 35.107 of the Department of Justice Regulations.
-Requests for assistance should be directed to the Information Officer at Library and Information Services of the Department of Legislative Services.
+The Department of Legislative Services does not discriminate based on race, color, national origin, sex, religion, or disability in the admission or access to its programs or activities.
+The Department's Information Officer has been designed to coordinate compliance with the nondiscrimination requirements contained in Section 35.107 of the Department of Justice Regulations Requests for assistance should be directed to the Information Officer at Library and Information Services of the Department of Legislative Services.